bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L290-L306)]

-These examples do the same thing, i.e. passing the variable `isDarkTheme` to the cascading parameter `IsDarkTheme`.
+These examples achieve the same thing, i.e. pass the variable `isDarkTheme` to the cascading parameter `IsDarkTheme`.

-1. The first example uses the `CascadingValue` factory method in <xref:Bunit.ComponentParameterFactory> to pass the unnamed parameter value.
+The first example uses the `CascadingValue` factory method in <xref:Bunit.ComponentParameterFactory> to pass the unnamed parameter value.

-2. The second example uses the `Add` method on the <xref:Bunit.ComponentParameterCollectionBuilder`1> to pass the unnamed parameter value.
+The second example uses the `Add` method on the <xref:Bunit.ComponentParameterCollectionBuilder`1> to pass the unnamed parameter value.

-3. The last example uses the `Add` method on the <xref:Bunit.ComponentParameterCollectionBuilder`1> with the parameter selector to explicitly select the desired cascading parameter and pass the unnamed parameter value that way.
+The last example uses the `Add` method on the <xref:Bunit.ComponentParameterCollectionBuilder`1> with the parameter selector to explicitly select the desired cascading parameter and pass the unnamed parameter value that way.

 # [Razor test code](#tab/razor)